 It covers a wide variety of recipes for all seasons, from drinks to sauces, to brunch, salads, sides and mains.
 I found the recipes very easy to follow and the focus is on highlighting the natural flavour of vegetables using minimal ingredients.
 There is also freezing recommendations along with many of the recipes which is helpful in reducing food waste and for those that live alone (like me!).

 I wanted to share a recipe from the cookbook with you to help inspire you in the kitchen.
 And the people over at Penguin Random House Canada have allowed me to reprint the recipe below for you.

 Overall this recipe worked out better than I thought as I was a little hesitant to mix peanut butter with mayo.
 If you don't like mayo, you probably won't like this sauce because it is a prominent taste in the dressing.
 If you are looking for a healthier alternative to most store bought mayo, I always buy this one from Chosen Foods.
 It is made with avocado oil, so it has more health benefits than those traditionally made with canola.
 It also tastes just as good (if not better) than traditional mayo.
 I also use millet and brown rice ramen noodles.
 If you are gluten free, ensure that the noodles you purchase indicate that they are gluten free as many soba noodles are blends of buckwheat and other gluten containing flours.
 The noodles I recommend and buy all the time are these ones from Lotus.

 It makes a great meal prep option, just store the sauce separately from the noodles.
 And toss the noodles in a little oil to keep them from clumping together.
-You can find out how to meal prep and plan with my free guide!

 I hope you enjoyed this Vegetables First cookbook review.
 It truly is a great cookbook to add to your collection.
 If you are looking to make vegetables the centrepiece of your plate, this book will help you do that.